Fast facts on colic

 - Some parents have found that offering the baby a pacifier helps

 - Make sure the holes in the bottle teats are the right size.
 If they are too small, the baby is likely to swallow more air during each feed.
+There is a range of bottle teats available for purchase online.

 - Make sure you have burped your baby after a feed.
 Sit the baby upright or hold them against your shoulder with the neck and head supported.
 Rub their back and stomach you air comes out.
 It is normal for the baby to bring up some milk.